 Publicity & Events

 Business Career Center staff are happy to help organizations visit campus to connect with and recruit students.
 There is no charge for these services.
 Please contact our office to discuss scheduling.

-Schedule a Publicity Table (not recommended for spring 2021): Organizations may reserve a table in the College of Business Administration entry or first floor lobby.
+Schedule a Publicity Table: Organizations may reserve a table in the College of Business Administration entry or first floor lobby.
 Publicity tables are most effective when an organization is promoting the company and an opportunity (a job, internship, case competition, office visit, etc.).
 To schedule a publicity table, the Business Career Center requires that employers:

 - Post a job or internship opportunity or event (case competition, open house, etc.) within Handshake.